folbert/fewbricks/README.md

+#Legal
+Fewbricks and its developers are in no way associated with Advanced Custom Fields.
+Fewbricks is released under GPLv3.

 #Fewbricks

 Fewbricks is a module system developed by [FEW Agency](http://fewagency.se).
 It is built on top of the awesome plugin [Advanced Custom Fields](http://www.advancedcustomfields.com/) (ACF) v5 PRO meaning that you must have that installed for this to work.

 The system was created for the following reasons:

  * Portability and reusability.
 Almost all web sites have a couple of building blocks (bricks or modules) in common.
 This can, for example, be "plain text", "image with text to the right", "image with text to the left", "image", "YouTube-video" and so on.
-Using a module system which is completely built using code (instead of storing settings in the database as ACF does out of the box) we can reuse such bricks without setting them up every time.
+Using a module system which is completely built using code (instead of storing settings in the database as ACF does out of the box) we can reuse such bricks without setting them up every time we set up a new site.
 Yes, ACF does come with the export functionality but it is still cumbersome to cherrypick bricks for each project.

  * Flexible ACF.
 This is probably the most important, and also the original, reason as to why this system was created.
 Since, in Fewbricks, all ACF-fields are set up using code, we can reuse fields and even other bricks across multiple bricks.
 This means that if we need to have, for example, a button in multiple bricks and places, we can create that brick once and then reuse that code all over the place.
 Now, imagine that the button have multiple settings and must give the administrator the ability to select a style and a functionality (internal link, external link, mail, download etc.) every time a button is used.
-Having to set that up in multiple times in ACFs visual editor would be a lot of work and you know that the client will want to add functionality to the button all of a sudden :)
+Having to set that up in multiple times in ACFs visual editor would be a lot of work and you know that the client will want to add new functionality to the button all of a sudden :)

  * Cleaner way to output HTML.
 By having each brick outout its own HTML, figuring out where to make changes in a brick becomes a breeze.
 Even if the brick is used in multiple places and loops, the HTML is edited in one place.

  * Easier to see what fields belong to a brick.
 Instead of having to switch between WP Admin and code to see what you named a specific field, you have it all in one brick class file.

  * Extensibility.
-Since each brick is a class, we can easily create a new brick which adds new fields and maybe its own output.
+Since each brick is a class, we can easily create a new brick which adds new fields and/or its own output.

 ##Requirements
 PHP 5.4+